API Call Markup Language

 Call API interprets the returned document as an XML instruction set.

-You can use different combinations of the verbs below to create all kinds of interactive voice and messaging applications.
+Using combinations of the verbs below allow you to create all kinds of interactive voice and messaging applications.

 References to ACML, RCML or CML are all the same.